mlresearch/v124/_posts/2020-08-27-gabriel-bucur20a.md

 ---
 title: 'MASSIVE: Tractable and Robust Bayesian Learning of Many-Dimensional Instrumental Variable Models'
-abstract: "{The recent availability of huge, many-dimensional data sets, like those arising from genome-wide association studies (GWAS), provides many opportunities for strengthening causal inference.
+abstract: The recent availability of huge, many-dimensional data sets, like those arising from genome-wide association studies (GWAS), provides many opportunities for strengthening causal inference.
 One popular approach is to utilize these many-dimensional measurements as instrumental variables (instruments) for improving the causal effect